OpenGaussian: Towards Point-Level 3D Gaussian-based Open Vocabulary Understanding: Experiments

 \subsection{Open-Vocabulary Object Selection in 3D Space}

 \textbf{Settings.} \textbf{1) Task}: Given an open-vocabulary text query, we extract its text feature using CLIP and calculate the cosine similarity between this feature and the language features of each Gaussian.
 Then, we select the highly relevant 3D points and render them into multi-view images using the 3DGS pipeline. \textbf{2) Baseline}: We compared our method with LangSplat and LEGaussians.
 OpenGaussian associates each Gaussian with a 512-dimensional CLIP feature using the method described in Sec.~\ref{sec:method_2d_3d_association}.
-For LangSplat and LEGaussians, we followed their operation to reconstruct the 512-dimensional CLIP feature from the low-dimensional language feature of each Gaussian. \textbf{3) Dataset and Metrics}: We conducted experiments on the Lerf-ovs dataset annotated by LangSplat.
+For LangSplat and LEGaussians, we followed their operation to reconstruct the 512-dimensional CLIP feature from the low-dimensional language feature of each Gaussian.
+Note that our evaluations all follow a consistent setup: we use text to find matching 3D Gaussians, which are then rendered into multi-view images.
+Therefore, the metrics we report are inconsistent with the official metrics reported by comparison methods. \textbf{3) Dataset and Metrics}: We conducted experiments on the Lerf-ovs dataset re-annotated by LangSplat.
 The average IoU and accuracy are calculated between the images rendered from the 3D Gaussian points selected by the text query and the GT object masks.

 \textbf{Results.} The quantitative results are shown in Tab.~\ref{tab:lerf}.
 The comparison methods exhibit poor 3D understanding capabilities, meaning they struggle to accurately identify the 3D Gaussian points relevant to the query text.
 We attribute this to the following reasons: \textbf{1) }Weak feature discrimination.
 Both LangSplat and LEGaussians compress high-dimensional CLIP features into low dimensions.
 Although these are then reconstructed using a decoder, the transformation is not lossless, reducing the distinctiveness between different semantic concepts and resulting in many similar features. \textbf{2)} The alpha-blending weighted accumulation rendering method cannot ensure a one-to-one correspondence between 2D image features and 3D point features, causing their 3D point-level performance to fall significantly short of their 2D pixel-level performance.
 Conversely, our method achieves superior performance by addressing the two issues faced by the comparison methods: \textbf{1)} We obtain distinctive features through semantic-agnostic feature learning (Sec.~\ref{sec:method_ins_feat}) and two-level codebook discretization (Sec.~\ref{sec:method_ins_feat}); \textbf{2)} We avoid the learning burden of high-dimensional CLIP features and ensure lossless features through training-free instance-level 2D-3D feature association (Sec.~\ref{sec:method_2d_3d_association}).